jsingh126/VCD-EDGE-FWrule-Terraform/README.md

 |----------|---------|------------------|---------------------------|-------------------|-----------|
 | 1        | Https   | any              | 192.168.0.1-192.168.0.10   | 443               | TCP       |

 5. It is expecting the rules.csv file in the same diretly where other files for this porject are.
-You can that if needed.
+You can change that if needed.
 6. Update the terrafrom.tfvars with the variables values for your enviroment.
 7. Then you can simply run the "terrafrom plan" and "terrafrom apply" to apply the firewalls rules from the rules.csv to edge gateway in vCloud Directory.